CARINA COSTOM

 Sponsors

-It is with with deep appreciation and gratitude that I thank my generous mentor, Zaynab—performance poet, storyteller, and artist—for her unwavering encouragement and creative spark.
-I’m equally grateful to Jai Sequoia, whose clarity, skill, and patience have shaped both print and web with care.
+It is with deep appreciation and gratitude that I thank my generous arts grant writing mentor, Zaynab—performance poet, storyteller, and artist—for her unwavering encouragement and creative spark.
+I’m equally grateful to Jai Sequoia, whose clarity, skill, and patience continue to shape both print and web with care.
 And to Mackenzie—thank you for sponsoring the first round of outreach postcards with such generosity of spirit.
+This project is stronger because of your presence.

 Picture